 I am definitely in the honeymoon stage of pregnancy here at 23 weeks.
 After a slightly rough start in the first trimester, I am now pregnancy symptom-free (for the moment!)
-I have been thinking that I am wayyyyyyy bigger at this point that I was with Theo.
+I have been thinking that I am wayyyyyyy bigger at this point that I was with my son.
 I just feel bigger, which is likely knowing how your body adjusts much quicker to pregnancy the second time around.
-I found this old photo (on the left) from when I was 23 weeks pregnant with Theo, and I compared it to my recent side-by-side:
+I found this old photo (on the left) from when I was 23 weeks pregnant with my first, and I compared it to my recent side-by-side:

 Left: 23 Weeks, Pregnancy #1.
 Right: 23 Weeks, Pregnancy #2

 My belly is definitely a little rounder and sticks out a little further at this point that it did in my first pregnancy.
 For the most part, the second trimester has been pretty great!
-And this pregnancy has been very similar (so far!) compared to my pregnancy with Theo.
+And this pregnancy has been very similar (so far!) compared to my first pregnancy.
 All signs are pointing to another baby boy!